 Measured physical quantity = Numerical value x Unit

 For example, Length of any given rod = 6 m

-where 6 is a numerical value and m (metre) is unit of length.
+where 6 is a numerical value and m (meter) is a unit of length.

-Mass, Length and Time expressed in kilogram, metre and second respectively are fundamental units.
+Mass, Length, and Time expressed in kilogram, meter and second respectively are fundamental units.
 All those physical quantities which can be expressed in terms of basic physical quantities or are derived from the combination of two or more fundamental quantities are termed as the derived physical quantities.
 For example, units of velocity, force are m/s and kgm/s2 respectively and they are examples of derived units.

 There are seven fundamental units of SI.
 These have been defined as:

-1 metre is defined as the distance that contains 1650763.73 wavelengths of orange-red light of atom Kr-8.
+1 meter is defined as the distance that contains 1650763.73 wavelengths of orange-red light of atom Kr-8.

 1 kilogram is defined in terms of a cylindrical prototype of mass made of platinum and iridium alloys of height 39 mm and diameter 39 mm.
 Also, it can be defined as a mass of 5.0188 x 1025 atoms of carbon-12.

-1 second is defined as the time in which a caesium atom vibrates 9192631770 times in an atomic clock.
+1 second is defined as the time in which a cesium atom vibrates 9192631770 times in an atomic clock.

 1 kelvin is defined as the temperature at which (1/273.16) part of the thermodynamics temperature of the triple point of water.